Effective August 20 2022: Stage 1 fire burn restrictions

 20-02, and Colorado Revised Statute 30- 15-401(1), I, Timothy D. Norton, hereby issue this Executive Order pertaining to the declaration of the open fire and open burning restrictions.

-THE STAGE II BURN RESTRICTIONS ACTIVITIES ALLOW WITHOUT PERMIT:
+THE STAGE II BURN RESTRICTIONS ACTIVITIES ALLOWED WITHOUT PERMIT:

-· Fires within liquid-fueled or gas fueled stoves, grills, fire pits, or other gas/liquid-fueled appliances.
+• Fires within liquid-fueled or gas-fueled stoves, grills, fire pits, or other gas or liquid-fueled appliances.

-· Residential use of charcoal grills, smokers when supervised by a responsible person at least 18 years old,
+• Residential use of charcoal grill fires and smokers when such use is supervised by a responsible party at least 18 years of age.

 The STAGE II RESTRICTIONS shall take effect immediately upon the issuance of this Executive Order.
 The STAGE II RESTRICTIONS shall remain in effect until such time the restrictions are modified by either the Elbert County Sheriff or by the Board of County Commissioner of Elbert County pursuant to Ordinance No. 20-02, as amended.

-The full text county ordinance can be found at:
+The full text county ordinance can be found here